homeopathy-uk/homeopathy-uk/content/homeopathy-uk/donations.md

 draft: true

 ---
 Homeopathy UK is funded entirely by our supporters.
 Your donations help ensure the future of homoeopathy and fund our important work.
-There a number you can help support our important work.
+There are a number of ways you can help support our important work.

 **Become part of the Homeopathy UK community**